armory/docs/content/en/continuous-deployment/release-notes/rn-armory-operator/armory-operator-v1-8-4.md

 ## Highlighted updates

-Resolves an issue that preveted Armory Operator from starting in some EKS clusters.
+* Resolves the issue that prevented Armory Operator from starting in some EKS clusters.

 ### Armory Operator

-chore(dependency): update upstream halyard version
+chore(dependency): update upstream Halyard version